Note: lost mails: I became aware that some

 to questions and enquiries from foreign students using mail

 servers/addresses in countries that are known as global spam sources.

-- mails sent via mailing lists or conference management
+- mails sent via mailing lists (e.g. dbworld) or conference

-detection of the size of mails in the IMAP servers.
-As long
+problems with the detection of the size of mails in the IMAP servers